Sleep Habits for A Sound Night’s Sleep

 During the day, it is all right to take a short nap if you need it.
 Take it no later than the afternoon and limit it to no more than 30-45 minutes so it does not compete with your regular sleep.

-What we eat and drink approaching bedtime affects whether and how we sleep.
+What we eat and drink approaching bedtime affects how we sleep.

 - If you’re hungry about an hour before bed, settle for a light snack.
 If you eat a big pizza with loads of pepperoni at this time, you may lie there feeling like the “before” of an Alka-Seltzer commercial.